rikusv/diving/for-sale/_posts/2014-08-26-dining-table.markdown

 ---
-title: Dining Table with Benches
+title: Vue Luca 2-piece Outdoor Bench Setting
-abstract: Two chocolate brown Soho bedside tables in very good condition.  $169 each new; bargain at $160 for both.
+abstract: Glass-top table and two benches in very good condition.
+Can be used outdoors, but we used it inside.
-price: 160
+price: ???
-price-new: 338
+price-new: 699
 status: Available
 photo: dining-table.jpg
 ---
-???
+We used this table as a dining room table.
+It seats four comfortably, or six smaller people.